Strategy5 min read

 Here's the honest answer: most Toronto SMBs are ready for AI.
 The barriers aren't technical capability — they're operational readiness.
 The question isn't "do we understand LLMs?"
 It's "do we have repeatable processes that eat our time?"

-Only 12.2% of Canadian businesses currently use AI to produce goods or deliver services.
-Statistics Canada.
-That means the majority — including most of your competitors — aren't using AI yet.
-You're not behind.
-You're early.
+Only 12.2% of Canadian businesses currently use AI to produce goods or deliver services (Statistics Canada).
+The majority of your competitors are not using AI yet.

 comprehensive AI readiness assessment__